hydroshare/hydroshare/README.md

 The **hydrodev** VM is distributed as a VirtualBox Appliance and can be installed by choosing `File > Import Appliance` from the VirtualBox menu.

-A predefined user named `hydro` with sudo rights has been designated as the default user as found in the hydroshare repository.
+A predefined user named `hydro` with sudo rights has been designated as the default user.

 - User: **hydro**
 - Password: **hydro**

 ## Running HydroShare

-The hydroshare code is configured with the assumption the the developer is using the **hydrodev** VM and will be operating as user **hydro** the `/home/hydro` directory.
+The hydroshare code is configured with the assumption the the developer is using the **hydrodev** VM and will be operating as user **hydro** from the `/home/hydro` directory.

 A new installation would first require the cloning of the hydroshare repository.